View over Lake Thun from Thun Castle

 9. Mountain visits

-View over Lake Thun and the Bernese Alps from Niederhorn.
+View of Lake Thun and Mt.
+Niesen from Mt.
+Niederhorn.

 Surrounded by mountains as it is, Lake Thun provides visitors with the chance to immerse themselves in crisp alpine air whilst enjoying spectacular views.

-From the summit of Niederhorn (1950 metres), reached by a funicular from Beatenbucht and a gondola from Beatenberg, you have an unrivalled panorama of the Bernese Alps and lakes.
+From the summit of Niederhorn (1950 metres), reached by a funicular from Beatenbucht and a gondola from Beatenberg, you have an unrivalled panorama of the Bernese Alps and Lake Thun.

 Throughout the year it is possible to join a professional guide to see some of Switzerland’s wildlife in their natural habitat.
-Over 100 one-day packages are available, giving you the chance to see ibex, beavers, chamois, marmots and golden eagles up close. > Click here to find out more.
+Numerous packages are available, giving you the chance to see ibex, beavers, chamois, marmots and golden eagles up close. > Click here to find out more.

-On the opposite side of the lake, a funicular transports visitors to the pyramid shaped summit of Mt.
+On the opposite side of the lake, a funicular transports visitors from Mülenen to the pyramid-shaped summit of Mt.
 Niesen (2362 metres).
-The magnificent 360 degrees views from the summit will take your breath away.
+The magnificent 360-degree views from the summit will take your breath away.

 Next to the funicular track is the longest stairway in the world, consisting of 11,674 steps!
 Unfortunately (or perhaps, fortunately), the stairway is only open to the public once a year for a stair run event.